MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ```

-Using three backtick (**```**) delimiter is optional and only required in unique situations.
+Using the three backticks (**```**) delimiter is optional and only required in unique situations.
 For most situations, using correct indentation and object declaration ensures correct parsing of whatever expression you add to the property.

 When the expression is enclosed within backticks, the following rules apply: